Reading Le Palmier through Simon Porte Jacquemus’s return to the Musée Picasso

 Unlike the compact, vertical mini bags that once defined Jacquemus, this silhouette extends horizontally.
 The proportion is elongated, almost stretched, shifting how the bag sits against the body.

-It does not drop downward in the expected way.
+It doesn’t drop downward in the expected way.
 It moves outward, creating a lateral line across the torso.

 The Handle as a Controlled Gesture